Balineisenbart/Push_Swap/README.md

 Step 2a: create operations
 write code for operations. pa, pb, sa, sb, ss, ra, rb, rr, rra, rrb, rrr

+Step 2b: check for order in stack a if already sorted just return if parts are already sorted leave them

 Step 2: Divide into Chunks
 Pre-sort the array to calculate chunk boundaries.
 Example: For 100 numbers, divide into chunks of 10 numbers each.